malekzitouni/Generative-AI-with-diffusion-Models/README.md

 - **Image Synthesis**: Explore techniques for generating realistic images.
 - **Audio Generation**: Experiment with generating audio samples using diffusion models.

+## Book Summary
+This repository also includes a detailed book that summarizes the content of the course on generative AI with diffusion models.
+The book covers:
+- **Fundamental Principles**: An introduction to the core concepts of diffusion models.
+- **Implementation Guides**: Step-by-step instructions to implement diffusion models in various applications.
+- **Practical Applications**: Case studies and real-world examples showcasing the power of diffusion models.
+- **Exercises and Solutions**: Practice exercises to reinforce learning, with solutions provided.

 ## Contributing
 Contributions are highly encouraged!
 If you have any ideas, improvements, or new notebooks to add, please submit a pull request or open an issue.
 Let's build something amazing together!